vb-consulting/NpgsqlRest/options.md

 The role key is used in the `bool IsInRole(string role)` method to search claims to determine does the current user identity belongs to roles.

-The default is the Active Directory Federation Services Claim Type Role property with value [`http://schemas.microsoft.com/ws/2008/06/identity/claims/role`(https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes.role?view=net-8.0#system-security-claims-claimtypes-role)
+The default is the Active Directory Federation Services Claim Type Role property with value [`http://schemas.microsoft.com/ws/2008/06/identity/claims/role`](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes.role?view=net-8.0#system-security-claims-claimtypes-role)

 ### AuthenticationOptions.SchemaColumnName

-The default column name in the data reader that will be used to read the value of the authentication scheme of the login process.
+The default column name in the data reader will be used to read the value of the authentication scheme of the login process.

 If this column is not present in the login response the default authentication scheme is used.
 Return new value to use a different authentication scheme with the login endpoint.